 Are you baffled by what to feed worms to produce great compost?
-Most people new to worm composting are at a loss for what goes in there, other than the obvious vegetable scraps or melon peels.
+Most people new to worm composting are at a loss for what goes in there, other than the obvious vegetable scraps or melon rinds.

 But like all compost, what you put into it will change what the finished compost’s quality is.
 So let’s go over a short list of what to feed worms to supercharge your worm poop and feed your plants!